 Do you have a concept protocol document template to work from?
-If not, you could use the synopsis section from your full protocol template or you are welcome to use our template - simply send a request by email to the contact at the back.
+If not, you could use the synopsis section from your full protocol template or you are welcome to use the Niche Science & Technology Ltd. template that can be downloaded <<her>>>.